-Yarn: For best results, use yarn (or crochet thread) that is the same fiber and same general weight as your squares.
+- For best results, use yarn (or crochet thread) that is the same fiber and general weight as your squares.

-Since the slip stitch join is asymmetrical, work from the wrong side.
+Because the slip stitch join is asymmetrical, you should work from the "wrong" side.
 Technically, it would be possible to join the squares from the right side of the work, but the asymmetry won't be noticeable from the wrong side, whereas it would be on the front.

-Insert your crochet hook into your chosen loops, as pictured.
-Unwind a bit of yarn and prepare to pull up a loop; you'll want to leave at least six inches of yarn at the end to be woven in after you are finished joining your squares.
+Insert your crochet hook into your chosen loops.
+Unwind a bit of yarn and prepare to pull up a loop.
+Leave at least 6 inches of yarn at the end to be woven in after you are finished joining your squares.